tkilgour/jungle-rails/README.md

 # Jungle

 A mini e-commerce application built with Rails 4.2 as a project for Lighthouse Labs.
+Implemented features on an inherited code-base such as:

+* customer accounts and authentication
+* product reviews
+* sold-out product behaviour
+* order details page after checkout

 ![](./public/products_screenshot.png)